Illusion (Renaissance album)

-Overview
+Background and recording

 Following an American tour to support their first album, the band returned to the studio in the spring of 1970 to begin work on their second.
 The band recorded "Love Goes On", "Golden Thread", "Love Is All", and "Face of Yesterday" before they began to fall apart.
 Keith Relf and Jim McCarty were the first to leave, deciding to cease as performing members but remain involved with production and composition for the band.
 John Hawken recruited singer Terry Crowe and guitarist Michael Dunford (both from Hawken's previous band The Nashville Teens), as well as session drummer Terry Slade to replace Relf and McCarty.
 Louis Cennamo left shortly afterwards to join Colosseum.
 Bassist Neil Korner, another former member of The Nashville Teens, replaced him.

-This new 6-person line-up, recorded a Dunford composition, "Mr. Pine".
-However, due to a lack of material for the album, the (already disbanded) original line-up got back together, minus Hawken and plus guest keyboardist Don Shinn, to record "Past Orbits of Dust".
+This new six-person line-up recorded a Dunford composition, "Mr. Pine".
+However, due to a lack of material for the album, the original line-up reassembled, minus Hawken and plus guest keyboardist Don Shinn, to record "Past Orbits of Dust".
 Shortly after recording was complete, the only two remaining original members - Jane Relf and John Hawken - left the band, to be replaced by Anne-Marie "Binky" Cullom and John Tout, respectively.

-"Mr. Pine" is the only track on a Renaissance album where members of the original line-up (Hawken, Jane Relf) are heard together with a member of the classic line-up (Dunford).
-It includes a theme that was later used in the far better-known Renaissance song "Running Hard" (from Turn of the Cards, 1974).
+"Mr. Pine" is the only track on a Renaissance album where members of the original line-up (John Hawken, Jane Relf) are heard together with a member of the classic line-up (Michael Dunford).
+It includes a theme that was later used in the Renaissance song "Running Hard" (from Turn of the Cards, 1974).

 One track recorded during the Illusion sessions, a fairly short song called "Statues", was not used on the album.
 It was eventually released in 2002 on the album Live + Direct.
-The original album was re-issued on CD in 1995 by Repertoire Records.
+The original album was reissued on CD in 1995 by Repertoire Records.

-Illusion was the first Renaissance album to feature lyrics by Betty Thatcher, who would work with the band throughout its entire "classic" period (1972–79) and beyond.
+Illusion was the first Renaissance album to feature lyrics by Betty Thatcher, who would work with the band until 1981.
 Thatcher was brought to the band by her friend Jane Relf.